RemoteMetering/geteventstore-promise/README.md

 Returns events from a given stream.

 ##### streamName
-The name of the stream (as in EventStore) to read from.
+The name of the stream (as in Event Store) to read from.

 ##### startPosition (optional)
 If specified, the stream will be read starting at event number startPosition, otherwise *0*;